jjnurminen/hpimon/README.md

 ## Warning about shutting down the realtime server

 It is necessary to cleanly shut down `neuromag2ft` (by Ctrl-C or SIGTERM signal).
-If this does not happen (e.g. power failure, or process terminated with SIGKILL), `neuromag2ft` will not have a chance to restore the buffer settings of the data acquisition to their original values.
+Normally hpimon handles this by itself.
+If it cannot be done (e.g. power failure, or process terminated with SIGKILL), `neuromag2ft` will not have a chance to restore the buffer settings of the data acquisition to their original values.
 This can manifest as trouble with processing the subsequently recorded files (e.g. MaxFilter does not like fiff files with a non-standard buffer length).
 If in doubt, run `neuromag2ft` manually with the `--fixchunksize` option.
 Also, restarting the acquisition programs from the maintenance menu will always restore the settings.

 ## Configuration

 The line frequency and HPI frequencies are automatically read from the data acquisition config files.
-You can override them in the config file, like so:
+You can override them in the hpimon config file, like so:

 ```
 LINE_FREQ = 50